 Predator identity

-Tethers retained crushed/peeled shells when consumed by crayfish and empty shells when consumed by giant water bugs (Barrus, personal observation).
-The lab observations indicated that crayfish and giant water bugs did not break the glue and remove snails from tethers so we interpreted lost snails as vertebrate predation.
+Tethers retained crushed/peeled shells when consumed by crayfish and empty shells when consumed by giant water bugs (supplemental).
+We interpreted lost snails as vertebrate predation.
 We examined the stomach and fecal contents of greater sirens and mayan cichlids collected from trap-net monitoring to determine which vertebrate predators was likely to have removed snails from the tethers (Table S4; Figure S3).
 The size range of snails found in mayan cichlids (snails < 3 mm SL) was typically smaller than hatchling FAS (3 mm SL) whereas the size range of snails found in the diets of greater sirens overlapped the sizes of juvenile FAS (3-10 mm SL; Figure S3).
 And juvenile FAS were found in the diets of greater sirens but not mayan cichlids (Figure S3).
 No redear sunfish were caught in the trap nets during this study.
 From the laboratory, dietary, and capture observations, we interpreted a “crushed/peeled” shell as mortality caused by crayfish (Figure 4A), “empty” shell as mortality caused by giant water bugs (Figure 4A), a “missing” shell as caused by greater sirens (Figure 4A), and “dead” as a caused by something abiotic.

 The mortality artefacts of juvenile snails from LILA wetlands (i.e., shell conditions) indicated that there were more than 60% more juvenile predation events in the dry season than the wet season (Figure 4A).
 Giant water bugs, crayfish, and greater sirens were 45, 66, and 77 percent less abundant in the wet season sampling than the dry season, respectively (Figure 4).
 Except for giant water bugs, per-capita predation (artefacts/abundance) increased in the warmer wet season.
 Although predator abundance and per-capita predation rates were not explored in WCA3A, the seasonal change in artefact counts in WCA3A were consistent with those found in LILA, except vertebrate predation (missing artefacts) was essentially absent.